ffstghc/BLASTscript/Readme.md

 searches for similarities or mutations element by element.

 **Features**
-- Choose between two search modes:
+- Choose between three search modes:
-  - Sequence match
+  - Sequence matches
-  - Sequence mutation
+  - Sequence mutations
+  - Defined sequence
 - Variable Input region (start + stop position)

 - Output of sequence length
-- Output of position of findings ("X123Y")
+- Output of position of findings ("X123Y") (for matches / mutations)
-- Output of total amount of findings
+- Output of total amount of findings (for matches / mutations)